foundersandcoders/Node-Shell-Workshop/LESSON2.md

 });
 ```

 Now try running `node write-stream.js`.
-It should log `Write completed.` to the terminal and a new file called output.txt with the content `Simply Easy Learning` should have been created.
+It should log `Write completed.` to the terminal and a new file called `output.txt` with the content `Simply Easy Learning` should have been created.

-Did you notice write streams use `.write()` and `.end()` like the response objects of your servers?
-That's because the response object is a write stream and when you're responding to the client you're 'writing' content back to it!
+Did you notice write streams use `.write()` and `.end()` like the `response` object of your servers?
+That's because the `response` object is a write stream and when you're responding to the client you're 'writing' content to it!

-The request object, likewise, is a read stream as when the client makes a request you're 'reading' the content that has been 'streamed' to the server!
+The `request` object, likewise, is a read stream as when the client makes a request you're 'reading' the content that has been 'streamed' to the server!

 ### Redirection